 There are a few different types of coffee beans that you can go for.
 If you ask a lot of sources, they might tell you there are four main ones worth trying – Arabica, Robusta, Liberica, and Excelsa.
-Of these, Arabica is by far and away the most popular, and likely the most recognizable for most people.
+Of these, Arabica is by far and away from the most popular, and likely the most recognizable for most people.

 In fact, Arabica makes up around 60% of the world’s coffee beans.
 This makes sense – Arabica plants are easy to care for, grow in high altitude areas with plenty of rainfall (hence their popularity in the hilly, tropical climes of South America) and give a nice quality, full flavor.
-Robusta beans are perhaps the next best-known, and are the second most produced.
+Robusta beans are perhaps the next best-known and are the second most produced.
 The beans are hardy and easy to produce and give twice the caffeine kick of Arabica.
 Then you have smoky, slightly floral Liberica beans and their offshoot (that incidentally tastes completely different to them), Excelsa beans.

 However, these four beans paint an incomplete picture.
-There are other beans to try, more flavors to savor.
+There are other beans to try, and more flavors to savor.

 Enter Kona beans, an increasingly popular Hawaiian delicacy, hard to get hold of but worth every drop you manage to brew.

 Kona coffee comes from the Kona Moku, or district, of the Big Island part of Hawaii, where the weather is particularly good for bean cultivation.
 Vibrant, green hills with dark, richly fertile soil, plenty of blue skies and sunshine, with as much rain as it gets sun, Hawaii is nice and warm, without being overly hot or dry.

 Hawaii is also a volcanic island, meaning that many coffee farms are positioned on volcanic sites like Hualalai and Mauna Loa.
 This lends the dark soil a great deal of goodness – it is fertile, packed with minerals, and enriched by the earth and the shade.